Algorithms

 High-Utility Pattern Mining

 These algorithms discover patterns having a high utility (importance) in different kinds of data.
-For a good overview of high utility itemset mining, you may read this survey paper, and the high utility-pattern mining book.
+For a good overview, read the survey paper or the high utility-pattern mining book.

 - the HUP-Miner algorithm (Krishnamoorthy, 2014)